T1burski/dis-and-sympt-llm/README.md

-# Diseases and Symptoms: An AI Medical Orientation
+# Diseases and Symptoms: An AI Medical Orientation System